Glenn Cornick

-Glenn Douglas Barnard Cornick (23 April 1947 – 28 August 2014) was an English bass guitarist, best known as the original bassist for the British rock band Jethro Tull from 1967 to 1970.
+Glenn Douglas Barnard Cornick (23 April 1947 – 28 August 2014) was an English bass guitarist, and the original bassist for the British rock band Jethro Tull from 1967 to 1970.
 Rolling Stone has called his playing with Tull as "stout, nimble underpinning, the vital half of a blues-ribbed, jazz-fluent rhythm section".

 Early life and career

 Cornick attended Barrow-in-Furness Grammar School for Boys, and then moved to Blackpool.
 The first group he played with was "The Executives", a group that played versions of famous songs in clubs and pubs.
 Later, he joined a soul band called John Evan Smash in which Ian Anderson and guitarist Mick Abrahams were also members.
 Drummer Clive Bunker, who was a friend of Abrahams, then joined them to form Jethro Tull.

 Jethro Tull

 Cornick toured and recorded with Jethro Tull from late 1967 to late 1970.
-He played on the band's first three albums, This Was, Stand Up and Benefit, playing an important role in the arranging of the music, being one of the few members of Jethro Tull with some musical training.
-During his time with the band, he established his stage persona with strong virtuosity and remarkable musical competence.
-One of the few live recordings of Cornick with Jethro Tull is the video Nothing is Easy - Live at the Isle of Wight, recorded in 1970 and released in 2004.
+He played on the band's first three albums, This Was, Stand Up and Benefit, playing a role in the arranging of the music, being one of the few members of Jethro Tull with some musical training.
+One of the few live recordings of Cornick with Jethro Tull is the video Nothing Is Easy: Live at the Isle of Wight 1970, recorded in 1970 and released in 2004.
 He was fired from the band, mainly because his lifestyle was more inclined to partying than other members'.